Toytiny/toytiny.github.io/_pages/about.md

 🙏 I will graduate in **Fall 2025** and am actively seeking a postdoctoral or industrial position, starting from my graduation.

 My research focuses on advancing the robustness, efficiency, and privacy-awarness of perception systems for **embodied AI**.
-These efforts support applications in mobile robots, autonomous vehicles, IoT and xR-integrated systems, aiming to facilitate their **widespread, long-term and non-intrusive** deployment in the wild.
+These efforts support applications in mobile robots, autonomous vehicles, AIoT and xR-integrated systems, aiming to facilitate their **widespread, long-term and non-intrusive** deployment in the wild.
 Currently, my works mainly involve mmWave imaging radar and thermal camera, leveraging their unique sensing resilience to cope with **adverse weather and illumination** conditions in real world.

 <!-- I am also keen to incorporate full-spectral multi-modal fusion into my research field. -->